acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 ### Default metadata file

 The repository already contains an `idp_metadata.xml` file used during development with the local Keycloak Identity Provider.
 That file is only valid for that specific Keycloak configuration.
 The provided metadata file should work with the Keycloak configuration described later.
 However, it is recommended to replace it with the metadata provided by the actual Identity Provider, even when using the same IdP software.

+The metadata file configures the trust relationship between Exerplaza and the IdP.

+However, metadata alone is not enough:
+- the IdP must release the required user attributes;
+- Exerplaza must know how to interpret those attributes;
+- the IdP configuration must match the SP configuration.

 If you are using a different Identity Provider, replace it with the correct metadata for your IdP.